Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Results

-Figure~\ref{fig:fig4-star}B further illustrates how migration asymmetry $\alpha$ and environmental heterogeneity, via $\sigma_C$, impact the first-order coefficient (slope) in $st$ of the mutant fixation probability in the star.
+Figure~\ref{fig:fig4-star}C further illustrates how migration asymmetry $\alpha$ and environmental heterogeneity, via $\sigma_C$, impact the first-order coefficient $a$ in Eq.~\ref{expand} in the expansion in $st$ of the mutant fixation probability in the star.
 This heatmap highlights the strong impact of both migration asymmetry and environmental heterogeneity on fixation probability in the star.
-Notably, environmental heterogeneity can also enhance fixation probability in a star beyond that of an equivalent well-mixed population, with the same average mutant fitness advantage $\langle\delta\rangle s$.
-This reference fixation probability is $2\langle \delta \rangle st$ to first order~\cite{haldane_amathematical_1927}.
-Hence, the heterogeneous star can amplify natural selection.
-This effect is further illustrated in SI Figure~\ref{fig:faD}.
+Notably, environmental heterogeneity can enhance fixation probability in a star beyond that of an equivalent well-mixed population or circulation with the same average mutant fitness advantage $\langle\delta\rangle s$.
+This reference fixation probability is $2\langle \delta \rangle st$ to first order, as shown above.
+Hence, a heterogeneous star can amplify natural selection.
+This effect is further illustrated in Figure~\ref{fig:faD}.
 We find an analytical condition on $\sigma_C$ for amplification to occur, see SI Section \ref{sub:sup-star}.
-Figure~\ref{fig:fig4-star}B shows that it matches the numerical finding for the boundary of the area where the fixation probability in the heterogeneous star exceeds that of an equivalent well-mixed population.
+Figure~\ref{fig:fig4-star}C shows that it matches the numerical finding for the boundary of the area where the fixation probability in the heterogeneous star exceeds that of an equivalent well-mixed population.
 This result is particularly striking because the star with frequent asymmetric migrations is known to suppress natural selection in a homogeneous environment~\cite{Abbara__Frequent}.
 Even with rare migrations, no amplification is possible in the homogeneous star with $\alpha<1$~\cite{marrec_toward_2021}, while here, amplification exists for $\alpha<1$, for sufficiently large $\sigma_C$.
 Therefore, our results demonstrate that the impact of environmental heterogeneity is strong enough to counteract this suppression, and lead to amplification of selection.